ldn-softdev/Rpnn/README.md

 Rpnn found best local minimum, combined total epochs 15331 with error: 0.122279 bash $
 ```
 With given error, it makes only 3 mistakes (out of 150), which is only 2% error rate - not bad at all!
+By far not all real-world problems have
+such a good correlations between inputs and outputs

 ```
 bash $ <iris.data rpn -riris.bin -d
 .run(), reinstated rpn brains from file: iris.bin